-Agile techniques make sense when building mobile applications because these products generally have rapid development cycles and mobile consumers have massive expectations for functionality, quality, and frequency of updates.
+Agile techniques make sense when building mobile applications because these products generally have rapid development cycles and mobile consumers have massive expectations for functionality, software quality, and frequency of updates.

 This collaborative method needs communication and collaboration between designers, developers, the QA team, and occasionally even users.
 To encourage cooperation, you may save the app’s code in a single repository.

-Your teams will complete a brief design or development cycle, followed by focused quality assurance and testing phase for the newly introduced feature.
+Your teams will complete a brief design or development cycle, followed by a focused quality assurance and testing phase for the newly introduced feature.
 Additional regression, security, and stress testing can be performed as necessary.
 What occurs throughout the subsequent design or development cycle is determined by the conclusion of this phase.

-Once you’ve adopted this strategy, leveraging automation will help keep things moving.
+Once you’ve adopted this strategy, leveraging automation will help to keep things moving.
 Test automation accelerates focused testing phases and enables you to move on to the next development cycle within hours or days.
 Manual tests will need to be scheduled following certain design or development cycles in order to integrate input on the user experience and other critical features of the app.

-2.3 Imply Multi-Directional Testing Strategy
+1.3 Imply Multi-Directional Testing Strategy

 One of the most apparent but sometimes overlooked Quality Assurance techniques is to employ a variety of QA types.
 Don’t limit your testing process to just one or two categories.
 Perform several methods of testing in order to quickly find various sorts of issues.

 You need to motivate your development team to build automatic unit tests so that they can evaluate the quality of their code and correct any issues before sending it to QAs to perform testing.
 Once you have sent the request, the QA team will start off with smoke testing.
-In this testing process, they may either confirm that the code is ready to test or return it to the developers for retesting.
+In this QA process, they may either confirm that the code is ready to test or return it to the developers for retesting.

-When we apply multi-directional testing in software development, this means the QA teams will test all the test cases thoroughly using multiple testing strategies.
+When you apply multi-directional testing in software development, this means the QA teams will test all the test cases thoroughly using multiple testing strategies.
 In the software quality assurance program, the team members will initially check manually if there are any bugs or not.
-Then they perform all types of testing like regression testing, non-functional testing, user acceptance testing to get the right results from this testing process.
+Then they perform all types of testing like regression testing, non-functional testing, user acceptance testing, and compliance testing to get the right results from this testing process.
 After making enormous changes and matching release criteria, regression testing ensures that all functionalities are up to date and work seamlessly.

-2.4 Continuous Integration and Continuous Deployment
+1.5 Continuous Integration and Continuous Deployment

 From the standpoint of the QA team, there are several benefits of continuous integration and continuous deployment.
 One of its major benefits is to quickly obtain a build that includes the most recent additions or fixes.

-Our development team may have many git branches relating to different features over the development cycle, but only one branch includes the most up-to-date code.
+Your development team may have many git branches relating to different features over the development cycle, but only one branch includes the most up-to-date code.
 When the code is modified, the CI tool verifies this branch and generates a new build, which is then shared with the selected diaries.

-2.5 Adopt a Two-Tier Approach to Test Automation
+1.6 Adopt a Two-Tier Approach to Test Automation

-2.6 Conduct Risk-based Testing
+1.7 Conduct Risk-based Testing